-Though the relative contribution of hemorrhage to pregnancy-related mortality has steadily decreased from 28.7% to 11% since the advent of PMMS in 1987, the absolute rate of hemorrhage-associated morbidity and mortality is on the rise.
-Rates of postpartum hemorrhage increased 27% from 1994 to 2006.43 This decrease in the percentage of pregnancy-related death due to hemorrhage therefore reflects an increase in other causes more than a decrease in hemorrhage-associated mortality.
-Though the relative contribution of hemorrhage to pregnancy-related mortality has steadily decreased from 28.7% to 11% since the advent of PMMS in 1987, the absolute rate of hemorrhage-associated morbidity and mortality is on the rise.
-Rates of postpartum hemorrhage increased 26% from 1994 to 2006.43 This decrease in the percentage of maternal pregnancy-related death due to hemorrhage therefore reflects an increase in other causes more than a decrease in hemorrhage-associated mortality.
-Medical factors contributing to hemorrhage-associated mortality include the rising cesarean delivery rate via its interaction with repeat cesarean deliveries and placenta accreta spectrum, as well as an increasingly complex patient population with comorbid risk factors like advancing maternal age and obesity, which limit physiologic reserve and challenge surgical approaches.^{39,40,44} Available evidence suggests that changes in patient comorbidities are insufficient to account for increasing rates of postpartum hemorrhage.
-Rates of postpartum hemorrhage in cesarean delivery have an inverse relationship to provider surgical volume, underscoring the impact of the provider on maternal outcomes.45 Black race has been identified as a risk factor for progression to severe maternal morbidity in the face of postpartum hemorrhage, capturing the influence of nonmedical risk factors in hemorrhage outcomes.46 The interaction between nonmedical risk factors, including provider and hospital-level risk factors, on hemorrhage-associated morbidity and mortality is complex, and likely varies by the etiology of the hemorrhage.
+Though the relative contribution of hemorrhage to pregnancy-related mortality has steadily decreased from 28.7 percent to 11 percent since the advent of PMMS in 1987, the absolute rate of hemorrhage-associated morbidity and mortality is on the rise.
+Rates of postpartum hemorrhage increased 27 percent from 1994 to 2006.44 This decrease in the percentage of pregnancy-related death due to hemorrhage therefore reflects an increase in other causes more than a decrease in hemorrhage-associated mortality.

+Medical factors contributing to hemorrhage-associated mortality include the rising cesarean delivery rate via its interaction with repeat cesarean deliveries and placenta accreta spectrum, as well as an increasingly complex patient population with comorbid risk factors like advancing maternal age and obesity, which limit physiologic reserve and challenge surgical approaches.
+Available evidence suggests that changes in patient comorbidities are insufficient to account for increasing rates of postpartum hemorrhage.
+Rates of postpartum hemorrhage in cesarean delivery have an inverse relationship to provider surgical volume, underscoring the impact of the provider on maternal outcomes.
+Black people have been identified as facing greater risk for progression to severe maternal morbidity in the face of postpartum hemorrhage, capturing the influence of nonmedical risk factors in hemorrhage outcomes.
+The interaction between nonmedical risk factors, including provider and hospital-level risk factors, on hemorrhage-associated morbidity and mortality is complex and likely varies by the etiology of the hemorrhage.
 Regardless of risk factors for disease, hemorrhage is often identified as the most preventable cause of maternal death with inadequate preparedness, delayed recognition, and inappropriate response as consistent domains for potential quality improvement identified in reviews of hemorrhage-associated mortality.
-47